<- 12:16

 names ages major commuter

-4 Ringo 23 Cyber TRUE
+4 George 23 Cyber TRUE

 One nice thing about dataframes is that the individual columns will retain the same class type that the vector has.
 We can see the structure of the dataframe by passing the dataframe into the str() function.